This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Chapter 1 of the Competition Act: prohibition on anti-competitive agreements

-Chapter 1 of the Act prohibits horizontal and vertical agreements between enterprises which have the object or effect of significantly preventing, restricting or distorting competition in any market for goods or services.
-This is substantively similar to the provisions of article 101 of the Treaty on the Functioning of the European Union.
+Similar to the provisions of article 101 of the Treaty on the Functioning of the European Union, chapter 1 of the Act prohibits horizontal and vertical agreements between enterprises that have the object or effect of significantly preventing, restricting or distorting competition in any market for goods or services.
+Provisions in agreements that infringe the Act will be unenforceable as such provisions are considered illegal pursuant to the Contracts Act 1950.

-The term ‘agreement’ is deliberately defined broadly and includes any form of contract (both written and oral), arrangement or understanding between enterprises, whether legally enforceable or not, and includes a decision by an association (such as trade and industry associations) and concerted practice.
+The term ‘agreement’ is deliberately defined in a broad manner and includes any form of contract (written and oral), arrangement or understanding between enterprises, whether legally enforceable or not, and includes a decision by an association (such as trade and industry associations) and concerted practice.
 The concept of ‘concerted practice’ is adopted from European case law and has been defined to mean any form of coordination between enterprises which knowingly substitutes practical cooperation between them for the risks of competition.
-This usually involves some form of informal cooperation or collusion where parties enter into an informal arrangement or understanding.
+This usually involves some form of informal cooperation or collusion where parties enter into an informal arrangement or understanding, and would include situations where enterprises mirror or follow the price that is set by another competitor without being unilateral and independent.

 The MyCC is likely to follow European cases on exchange of commercially sensitive information, including cases on the hub-and-spoke cartel where the parties to a cartel use a third party (eg, in a vertical agreement) as a conduit for exchanging such information.
 Parties to vertical agreements should thus approach the exchange of information with caution, lest they be found to facilitate collusive conduct.